The Aboriginal Youth Support Service was a state-run youth welfare service, established in around 1973-74 in Brunswick.

 The Nelson was a hulk [ship] anchored off Williamstown, Hobson Bay.
 From 1868, it housed boys aged ten who had been sentenced under the Neglected and Criminal Children’s Act of 1864.
 By 1872, the vessel housed 383 boys.
 It was abandoned in 1876 when the boys were transferred to the Bendigo Benevolent Asylum Industrial School,…

 The Sunbury Industrial School was established in 1865.
 It was located on Jacksons Hill, in Sunbury.
-On its closure, in around 1880, boys from Sunbury were transferred to the Royal Park Industrial School in Parkville.
-The Sunbury Industrial School was the first purpose-built institution created by the government in 1865 in response to the Neglected…
+On its closure in 1879, boys from Sunbury were transferred to the Royal Park Industrial School in Parkville.
+The Sunbury Industrial School was the first purpose-built institution created by the government in 1865 in response to the Neglected and…